LuotongCheng/DCHM-Metadata-Assessmenet-Enrichment/README.md

 ## Contents

--**Original Metadata Records**: The `metadata_record.xml` file is the original metadata records exported from the UG Library's CONTENTdm Administration.
+- **Original Metadata Records**: The `metadata_record.xml` file is the original metadata records exported from the UG Library's CONTENTdm Administration.

 - **DCHM Metadata**: The `DCHM.csv` file contains the original metadata for the DCHM.
 This file is derived from the xml file.